raj577/DiceRoller/README.md

 # DiceRoller Androidapp

-_italics_
-it is a simple dice roller app which uses two dices
+_it is a simple dice roller app which uses two dices_